bananaman2020/bot-site/content/pages/index.md

   - type: hero_section
     title: 'Bots, that don''t get sued and shut down :)'
     subtitle: 'That''ll be true if you keep it between us, Ok?'
-    content: |-
-      This book is your go-to guide for all marketing channels.
-Learn how to create effective landing pages, compelling ads, creative copywriting and converting marketing materials for any business.
     actions:
       - label: Get the book
         url: /pricing